E-goi/smart-marketing-for-ps-8/README.md

 ### Changelog
 ```
+-- V.4.0.0
+   -- Add new Functionality to track all order status by Api
+   -- Bump plugin version to 4.0.0

 -- V.3.0.9
    -- Added Track Engage event to capture product page views
    -- Bump plugin version to 3.0.9